stphnwlkr/WP-API-Plugin/README.md

 # API Element
  A shortcode that pulls articles using the WP API.
 Sample CSS is provided.
-The CSS needs to be reworks to combine both layouts in a single API request.
+The CSS needs to be reworked to combine both layouts in a single API request.

  ## Parameter
--- et the source (required)
+- Set the source (required)
--- Set the number of articles - default is 6
+- Set the number of articles - default is 6
--- Set an offset (start at article 5) - default is 0
+- Set an offset (start at article 5) - default is 0
--- Set the heading level (h2-h4) - default is h2
+- Set the heading level (h2-h4) - default is h2
--- Choose a category (requires cat id) - default is none -- Choose a post type (requires post type slug) - default is post -- Whether to show category, excerpt, date - all are visible by default
+- Choose a category (requires cat ID) - default is none
+- Choose a post type (requires post type slug) - default is post
+- Whether to show category, excerpt, or date - all are visible by default

 ## Shortcode